binary-com/daily-report/_posts/en/2018-07-31-Yen-Slumps-on-BoJ-31-july-18.md

 ---
 ## Morning Report: 07.00 London

 The Japanese yen is struggling after the BoJ opted to keep rates on hold against an outside chance of easing moving to an end.
-Instead, the BoJ announced that headline interest rates were likely to remain at historic lows or the foreseeable future.
+Instead, the BoJ announced that headline interest rates were likely to remain at historic lows for the foreseeable future.
 The USD/JPY has risen, though the weak dollar is putting a lid on gains.

 The EUR/JPY is set for another solid day higher after gains yesterday.
 The GBP/JPY is rallying above 146.00 The star of the day is the AUD/JPY which has risen above 82.50.